The Snail of Approval Award

 Our goal is to recognize the impact of vital food organizations and create nationwide awareness of food-related businesses practicing Slow Food values.
 We can generate greater support for these important businesses by eating, participating, volunteering, patronizing, donating, and spreading the word about their good work.

 WHO SHOULD APPLY?
-READ THIS FIRST!
+READ THIS FIRST

-This includes, but is not limited to, restaurants, cafes, bakeries, caterers, coffee shops, food trucks, markets, farms, farm stands, ranches, fisheries, bars, breweries, wineries, distilleries, cooking schools, and value-added food producers.
+This includes, but is not limited to restaurants, cafés, bakeries, caterers, coffee shops, food trucks, markets, farms, farm stands, ranches, fisheries, bars, breweries, wineries, distilleries, cooking schools, and value-added food producers.

 HERE’S HOW IT WORKS